Songa210/-plsql-window-functions-NIYOMWUNGERE-Elyse/README.md

 ## Distribution Functions – Customer Segmentation
 ### Explanation:
 .
-This query analyzes customer purchasing behavior by counting how many transactions each customer made.
+This query below shows how to analyzes customer purchasing behavior by counting how many transactions each customer made.
 It joins customers with transactions, groups by customer name and region, and calculates total purchases.

 It uses two window functions: